Entering the European market for macadamia nuts

 Organic macadamia nuts

-To market macadamia nuts as organic in Europe, they must be grown using organic production methods in line with European legislation in this respect.
-Growing and processing facilities must be audited by an accredited certifier before you are allowed to use the European Union’s organic logo on your products, as well as the logo of the standard holder (for example, the Soil Association in the United Kingdom or Naturland in Germany).
+To market macadamia nuts as organic in Europe, they must be grown using organic production methods.
+Growing and processing facilities must be audited by an accredited certifier before exporters can place the European Union’s organic logo on the packaging.
+This logo is placed in addition to the logo of the standard holder, for example, Soil Association in the United Kingdom and Naturland in Germany.
+A specific niche opportunity to sell organic macadamia nuts at a higher price can be found seeking out Demeter biodynamic certification.

 Ethnic certification